FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 For this tutorial I will be using Cloudflare (which does support wildcards) but, as mentioned at the top, **this can be applied to any DNS provider that supports DNS challenge and wildcards!**

-> If your domain registrar does not support DNS challenge validation you can resolve this by signing up at a provider that does (like Cloudflare) and then [change the DNS **name server** records](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/) for your domain to the new DNS provider.
+> If your domain registrar/DNS provider does not support DNS challenge validation you can resolve this by signing up at a DNS provider that does (like Cloudflare) and then [change the DNS **name server** records](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/) for your domain to the new DNS provider.
 {: .prompt-info }

 ### Configuring Cloudflare API